ibm-cloud-docs/appid/access-control.md

-### Deleting roles
+### Deleting roles in the UI
+{: #delete-role-gui}
-{: #deleting-roles}
+{: ui}

-If you no longer have a need for a specific role, you can delete it.
+If you no longer have a need for a specific role, you can delete it by using the {{site.data.keyword.appid_short_notm}} UI.

-Be aware that deleting a role removes access from all of the users and applications that are currently using the role.
+Deleting a role removes access from all of the users and applications that are currently using the role.
 {: note}

-#### Deleting roles in the UI
-{: #delete-role-gui}

-You can delete roles by using the App ID dashboard.

 1. Go to **Profiles and roles > Roles** in the service dashboard.
 2. In the row for the role that you want to delete, select **Delete** from the Actions menu.
 3. Confirm you understand that deleting the role affects all users and applications that are currently using the role.
 4. Click **Delete**.

-#### Deleting roles by using the API
+### Deleting roles with the API
+{: #delete-role-api}
-{: #delete-role-API}
+{: api}

-You can delete roles by using the APIs.
+If you no longer have a need for a specific role, you can delete it by using the {{site.data.keyword.appid_short_notm}} APIs.

+Deleting a role removes access from all of the users and applications that are currently using the role.
+{: note}

 1. Get the role ID or role name.
 If you already know your role ID or name, skip to the next step.